 The Employment Standard applies to employees and does not apply to volunteers and other non-paid individuals.
 The requirements of the Employment Standard shall be met by the Company.

-The Company shall notify employees and applicants about the availability of accommodations for applicants with disabilities during the recruitment process and when job applicants are individually selected to participate in an assessment or selection process.
+The Company shall notify employees and applicants about the availability of accommodations for applicants with disabilities during the recruitment process.